bekk/bekk-christmas/post/elm/unpacking-single-constructor-custom-types.md

     = Height Float
 ```

-Both constructors in the custom types have the same name as the name of the custom type, which is customary to do with single-constructor custom types.
+Both constructors of the custom types have the same name as the name of the custom type, which is normal to do with single-constructor custom types.
 Next, let's say we change our `bodyMassIndex` function to have the following signature:

 ```elm